spluttflob/Ocean_Level_Radar/README.md

 # Inexpensive Millimeter-wave Radar for Ocean Level Measurement

-This project aims to create relatively simple and inexpensive designs for measuring ocean level from piers, pilings, trees, or other relatively fixed locations above the water.
-The Ocean Science Hippies will use these measurements to better understand the effects of tides, waves, tsunamis, and other ocean phenomena on the coastal environment.
+This project aims to create simple and inexpensive designs for measuring ocean level from piers, pilings, trees, or other relatively fixed locations above the water.
+THe measurements are to be taken quickly enough that ocean waves and perhaps wind chop can be resolved.
+Ocean Science Hippies will use these measurements to better understand the effects of tides, waves, tsunamis, sea level rise, and other ocean phenomena on the coastal environment.

 ## Hardware